-Currently, the DriveEasy program is available to eligible GEICO policyholders in Connecticut, Florida, Illinois, Indiana, Louisiana, Kentucky, Maryland, New Jersey, New Mexico, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Tennessee, Texas, Utah, Virginia, Washington D.C. and Wisconsin.
+Currently, the DriveEasy program is available to eligible GEICO policyholders in Alabama, Arizona, Colorado, Connecticut, Florida, Illinois, Indiana, Iowa, Louisiana, Kentucky, Maryland, New Jersey, New Mexico, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Tennessee, Texas, Utah, Virginia, Washington D.C. and Wisconsin.
 GEICO hints more states will have access to the program in the future.

 Whether you find DriveEasy worthwhile partly depends on how safely you drive, as well as how frequently you use your phone during a trip, even if it’s only to set and access a map.

 Some reviewers complain about the accuracy of the DriveEasy app, and there’s also the issue of GEICO not being able to tell when someone else is using your phone.
 If you do sign up for DriveEasy, make sure to keep your phone either in a hands-free holder or completely out of view.

 In the end, it’s your decision.
 Whether you sign up with DriveEasy or not, it's a good idea to reassess your car insurance situation once every six months to ensure you are receiving the best deal.
 Enter your ZIP code below to see what you could save.

 The Zebra is not an insurance company.
 We publish data-backed, expert-reviewed resources to help consumers make more informed insurance decisions.

 The Zebra’s insurance content is written and reviewed for accuracy by licensed insurance agents.

 The Zebra’s insurance content is not subject to review or alteration by insurance companies or partners.